Comprehensive and Progressive Agreement for Trans-Pacific Partnership: Ratifications

-On 28 June 2018, Mexico became the first country to finish its domestic ratification procedure of the CPTPP, with President Enrique Peña Nieto stating, "With this new generation agreement, Mexico diversifies its economic relations with the world and demonstrates its commitment to openness and free trade."
+On 28 June 2018, Mexico became the first country to finish its domestic ratification procedure of the CPTPP, with President Enrique Peña Nieto stating, "With this new generation agreement, Mexico diversifies its economic relations with the world and demonstrates its commitment to openness and free trade".

 On 6 July 2018, Japan became the second country to ratify the agreement.

 On 19 July 2018, Singapore became the third country to ratify the agreement and deposit its instrument of ratification.

 On 17 October 2018, the Australian Federal Parliament passed relevant legislation through the Senate.
 The official ratification was deposited on 31 October 2018.
 This two-week gap made Australia the sixth signatory to deposit its ratification of the agreement, and it came into force 60 days later.

 On 25 October 2018, New Zealand ratified the CPTPP, increasing the number of countries that had formally ratified the agreement to four.

 Also on 25 October 2018, Canada passed and was granted royal assent on the enabling legislation.
 The official ratification was deposited on 29 October 2018.

 On 2 November 2018, the CPTPP and related documents were submitted to the National Assembly of Vietnam for ratification.
 On 12 November 2018, the National Assembly passed a resolution unanimously ratifying the CPTPP.
 The Vietnamese government officially notified New Zealand of its ratification on 15 November 2018.

 On 14 July 2021, the CPTPP was approved by the Congress of the Republic of Peru.
 The official ratification was deposited on 21 July 2021.

 On 30 September 2022, Malaysia ratified the CPTPP and deposited its instrument of ratification.

 On 17 April 2019, the CPTPP was approved by the Chamber of Deputies of Chile.
 The final round of approval in the Senate was scheduled for November 2019, after being approved by its Commission of Constitution.
 However, due to a series of massive protests against the government of Sebastián Piñera, the ratification process was paused.
 Only in 2022, the ratification process was resumed after a new Congress and a new President were elected.
-Despite the public opposition of Gabriel Boric to the treaty before his election as President, the new administration didn't interfere in the voting.
+Despite the public opposition of Gabriel Boric to the treaty before his election as President, the new administration did not interfere in the voting.
 The CPTPP was approved in the Senate with 27 votes in favor (mainly from the right-wing opposition and some center-left politicians) and 10 against, mostly by members of the ruling coalition.
 The treaty was deposited on 23 December, once several side letters were negotiated with the other signatories in specific topics considered harmful by the Chilean government.
 On 23 February 2023, Boric ratified Chile's entry to TPP-11.

-An overview of the legislative process in selected states is shown below:
+On 13 May 2023, Brunei ratified the CPTPP and deposited its instrument of ratification.